-I'm the first in my family to go to uni
+I'm the first in my family to go to uni: Beth's story

 When Beth decided to leave school before finishing year 12, she wondered if this decision would follow her for life.
 But Beth comes from a line of strong, hard working women – and not getting an ATAR was the start of her story, not the end.

 She’s the first person in her family to go to uni, and guided by a strong moral compass, has always been interested in the law.
-But before she could enrol in CDU’s Bachelor of Arts/Bachelor of Law, she underwent CDU’s free Tertiary Enabling Program – a 16 program that acts as an alternate pathway into uni.
+But before she could enrol in a law degree at CDU, she completed CDU’s free Tertiary Enabling Program – a 16 program that acts as an alternate pathway into uni.

 Beth's story, in her own words